Your risk of developing cancer depends on many things, including:

 Children who have had retinoblastoma have an increased risk of developing a soft tissue sarcoma in the future.

-An infection called Epstein Barr virus (EBV) has been linked with leiomyosarcomas in children and young people with HIV or AIDS.
-It's also been linked to leiomyosarcoma in adults taking medicines to lower immunity after a transplant.
-There are also a small number of reports of people developing angiosarcoma after kidney transplant.
+An infection called Epstein Barr virus (EBV) has been linked with leiomyosarcoma.
+This is in children and young people with HIV or AIDS.
+It's also been linked to leiomyosarcoma in adults taking medicines to suppress immunity after a transplant.
+There is also some research that shows people developing angiosarcoma after kidney transplants.

 Radiotherapy and surgery for breast cancer can cause long term swelling (lymphoedema) of the arm.
 Radiotherapy or surgery to the pelvic area or genital area can cause swelling of the leg.

-Very rarely, women who have breast removal (mastectomy) and get chronic lymphoedema develop a type of sarcoma in the arm called angiosarcoma.
-This is also known as Stewart-Treves syndrome.
+Women with chronic arm lymphoedema following breast removal (mastectomy) can get angiosarcoma.
+This is a type of sarcoma that usually develops in the arm.
+It is very rare and is also known as Stewart-Treves syndrome.
 It takes many years to develop.